 This deficiency is the most common defect in the beta-oxidation cycle.

 Clinical manifestations typically begin after 2 to 3 months of age and usually follow fasting (as little as 12 hours).
 Patients have vomiting and lethargy that may progress rapidly to seizures, coma, and sometimes death (which can also appear as sudden infant death syndrome).
 During attacks, patients have hypoglycemia, hyperammonemia, and unexpectedly low urinary and serum ketones.
 Metabolic acidosis is often present but may be a late manifestation.

 Diagnosis of MCADD is by detecting medium-chain fatty acid conjugates of carnitine in plasma or glycine in urine or by detecting enzyme deficiency in cultured fibroblasts; however, DNA testing can confirm most cases.
-MCADD is now included in routine neonatal screening Screening Tests for Newborns Screening recommendations for newborns vary by clinical context and state requirements.
-Blood typing is indicated when the mother has type O or Rh-negative blood or when minor blood antigens... read more in all states in the US.
+MCADD is now included in routine neonatal screening Screening Tests for Newborns Screening recommendations for newborns vary by clinical context and regulatory requirements.
+In the United States, the Health Resources & Services Administration recommends screening for all... read more in all states in the US.

 Long-chain 3-hydroxyacyl-CoA dehydrogenase deficiency (LCHADD)